MajdHarbb/PharmaConnect/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [Laravel 8](https://laravel.com/) package which allows the app to create a custom storage schema and save it to a local database.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["Nunito"](https://fonts.google.com/specimen/Nunito) as its main font, and the design of the app adheres to the material design guidelines.